nobuti/voicemod/README.md

 - a `__tests__` folder with tests and snapshots files

 The `assets` folder includes any graphical resources, like images, icons, whatever, used in the UI, mostly for styling purposes.

+The `store` folder includes all reducers and action creators to be used in combination with [redux](https://redux.js.org/).

+And finally the `utils` folder contains some utility functions to ease data manipulation, like get the categories from the voices collection or every filter operation.

 ## CSS conventions